esendex/jenkimon/README.md

-`scope`        | The method of filtering, see options below `showInactive` | Set to anything to show inactive jobs `bonusRound`   | Choose something to display when "green"
+`scope`        | The method of filtering, see options below `showInactive` | Set to anything to show inactive jobs `bonusRound`   | Choose something to display when "green" `daysToShow`   | Allows to hide build that have not be run in the last so many days examples '00'

 ### Scopes